thoni56/c-xrefactory/doc/c-xrefactory.md

 C-xrefactory symbol retriever is useful for finding forgotten symbol names and for finding symbols from third parties libraries.
-You enter a string to search and C-xrefactory scans the references (optionally also jar archives from the class path) for matches.
+You enter a string to search and C-xrefactory scans the references for matches.
 All symbols matching entered string are reported.

 Entered strings are interpreted as shell expressions and are composed